waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 where $$ f $$ is our model that predicts the quality score for items manufactured with production parameters
 $$A$$, $$B$$, $$C$$, and $$D$$.

-The issue with this model is that it learns the relationship between quality score and production parameters "in bulk" - or the conditional distribution of $$\verb!QA!$$ jointly on production parameters $$A$$, $$B$$, $$C$$, and $$D$$.
+The issue with this model is that it learns the relationship between quality score and production parameters "in bulk" - or in other words the conditional distribution of $$\verb!QA!$$ jointly on production parameters $$A$$, $$B$$, $$C$$, and $$D$$.

-The only sensible operation we can carry out with this model is asking all production line workers for their presently (or planned) production parameter values, inputting them into our model, and informing our colleagues in production of the expected quality score.
+The only sensible operation we can carry out with this model is asking all production line workers for their presently (or planned) production parameter values, inputting them into our model, and informing our colleagues in production of the quality score we expect to achieve with their configuration.

 Of course, a far more desirable operation would be to take the presently used production parameters, e.g.